Lavin-tom/CollabPixels/readme.md

 # Inktober - Collaborative Pixel Art

 Welcome to the **Inktober - Collaborative Pixel Art** project!
-This is a simple collaborative pixel art tool using Google Sheets designed for this season's Inktober challenge.
-Participants can create pixel art by updating the sheet daily based on provided reference values.
+This is a flexible collaborative pixel art tool using Google Sheets designed for this season's Inktober challenge.
+Participants can freely create pixel art by updating the sheet daily, adding or modifying any values they desire based on their creativity and reference images.
+Feel free to add your own touch to the artwork

 # Last updated